irit-melodi/irit-stac/README.md

 The harness will try to detect what work it has already done and pick up where it left off.

+### Configuration

+There is a small configuration module that you can edit in code/stac/harness/local.py

+It lets you control things such as which corpora to run on, which decoders and learners to try, and how to do feature extraction.

+It tries to be self-documenting.

 ### Standalone parser

 You can also use this infrastructure to parse new soclog files,